the main vine, not the loose one.

 Having a "Main Vine" as a teacher is about deep knowledge of

-situations.
-You know your main vine is a dodgy when students are
+learning and mathematics.
+You know your main vine is a bit dodgy

-not engaged or over time become disinterested in your classes.
+when students are not engaged and over time become disinterested

-Having a main vine means consistent messages, expectations,
+in your classes and in mathematics.
+Having a main vine means

 When this base is established students have a chance of developing